TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 ![](DDSAnalyticsReport_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

 Our findings here are not surprising.
 We notice that visually there might be evidence of a positive linear relationship between age and years at a specific company.
 This finding suggests that the older you are the more likely you are to have a greater number of years at a specific company.
-To know for sure we examine pearson correlation between `YrsAtCompany` and `Age`.
+To know for sure we examine Pearson correlation between `YrsAtCompany` and `Age`.

 ```r